<img height="1" width="1" src="https://www.facebook.com/tr?id=4160949140796750&amp;ev=PageView &amp;noscript=1">

 How long does the visa application take to process?

-I know that all the above information may sound a bit daunting and lengthy, but it really is important to see it as the final sprint before you cross the finish line, and put years of hard work behind you, to enjoy the relaxed pace of life as a retiree in sunny Spain.
-The added bonus is that, as it is a popular retirement destination, you will be easily able to make friends with other expats who have made the move, found their feet who can help you settle into Spain for your golden years.
+All of this information may sound a bit daunting and lengthy, but it really is important to see it as the final sprint before you cross the finish line.
+Now that years of hard work behind you, you'll enjoy the relaxed pace of life as a retiree in sunny Spain.
+And as a popular retirement destination, you will be easily able to make friends with other expats who have made the move, found their feet who can help you settle into Spain for your golden years.
+For more information on documents for Spanish residency, download the free guide below.

 Download Free Guide: Checklist of documents required for Spanish residency